 Chart C shows the quarterly average SMRs from Chart B for each year, with values plotted by week number to aid comparison.
 We note that although lines are labelled by calendar year, the quarterly averages for weeks towards the start and end of each year will be affected by mortality in earlier and later years respectively.
-Mortality in the first quarter of 2022 was low compared to previous years, but mortality in the second quarter is higher than in 2017, 2018 and 2019.
+Mortality in the first quarter of 2022 was low compared to previous years, but mortality in the third quarter of 2022 was higher than in any third quarter since 2010.
 The chart also shows the exceptional level of mortality in the second quarter of 2020, the fourth quarter of 2020 and the first quarter of 2021 compared to recent years.